 There are many things to consider when choosing the best cloud computing solution for you.
 It’s essential to fully understand your cloud computing needs and the intricacies of each option.
 Look to the experienced professionals at DataSpan for their knowledge in the field.

-DataSpan has more than 40 years of experience in the industry and can help you find the cloud computing service that works best for you and your team.
+DataSpan has 50 years of experience in the industry and can help you find the cloud computing service that works best for you and your team.